 I'm originally from the Sandhills region of North Carolina, where I got my introduction to nature and ecology amidst the hyper-diverse longleaf pine ecosystem.
 Birds in particular sparked my interest from the get-go, and from the age of five I was tagging along with my dad to the outings of the local bird club.
 As time progressed I became obsessed with this new interest and began to keep detailed lists of birds I would see on daily local outings.
-This morphed into involvement with the Carolina Bird Club, where I would later serve on the board as a Regional Vice President, serve a three-year term on the North Carolina Bird Records Committee, and volunteer as an eBird Regional Reviewer for several regions in North America and Asia.
+This morphed into involvement with the Carolina Bird Club, where I would later serve on the board as a Regional Vice President.
+I have also served a three-year term on the North Carolina Bird Records Committee and volunteer as an eBird Regional Reviewer for several regions in North America and Asia.

 HOW DID YOU GET STARTED ON YOUR PROFESSIONAL PATH?

 After graduating from Western Carolina University in 2014 I was involved with several seasonal research projects and subsequently lived in the Atlanta, Georgia area while working as an ecologist for an environmental consulting firm.
 I spent much of 2017 working for Bird Conservancy of the Rockies in Fort Collins, Colorado with their IMBCR (Integrated Monitoring in Bird Conservation Regions) program before embarking upon some extended international travel and subsequently moving to Texas to start my PhD.
 Visit my Research page to explore some of my ongoing work, and future directions!

 WHERE DO YOU SEE YOURSELF GOING NEXT IN YOUR CAREER?